digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/contributing-guide/slackcoc.md

 ## Where does the Code of Conduct apply?

-This Code of Conduct applies to all spaces managed by ToolJet.
+This Code of Conduct applies to all spaces managed by JumpStart.
 This includes:

 - Conferences (including social events and peripheral activities)
 - Unconferences and sprints